 “Back in South Sudan, we had money.
 We had many things.
 Now, we are just refugees”.

 Nyakuma said she dreams of becoming a nurse.
 For now those dreams are on hold, until she can return to her home country.

 Christmas is 20 years old.
 Her education was interrupted by the war, but thankfully she is attending school again in Gambella.

-“I like to learn”, she told us.
+“I like to learn”, she told me.
 “I need to increase my knowledge because I want to become a doctor”.

 Nyakuma and Christmas have both been living in the camp since 2014.
 These bright and ambitious young women – a potential nurse and a potential doctor – have been making the best of what they have for over three years now, all the time just waiting and hoping for the chance to return home, to pick up the pieces of their lives and pursue their dreams.

 For some, this upheaval was an all too familiar tale.

 I met Much Gony on the afternoon of my first day.
 He spoke English and was helping with translation.
 The first thing I noticed about Much was his fabulous hair.
 When I paid him the compliment he paid one straight back.
 His warmth and friendliness put everyone at ease straight away.

 After the second day spent in Much’s company, I learned that this wasn’t his first time living as a refugee.
 His world had been turned upside down once before, when he was only ten years old.
 Back then it was the Sudanese civil war that drove him from his home.
 And then, as now, it was Ethiopia where he went to seek refuge.

 Thankfully, Much was able to continue his schooling in the refugee camp he called home for six years.
 He left that camp at the age of just 16, and eventually went on to university in Gambella.
 Illness cut his studies short however, and he was forced to drop out after just one year.
 He returned to Sudan to vote in the country’s independence referendum and finally returned to his home in South Sudan as it became a newly established independent country.